reekKiE/CompleteSuicideManual-En/English/chapter_8.md

 She was born María Vélez, in Mexico, in 1908.
 She longed to be a famous actress.
 When she was ten years old, she left Mexico City and came to Hollywood, where she played the heroine in the movie "The Gaucho" (1927).
 Later, she climbed to the pinnacle of Hollywood fame, dated many famous actors, and lived a luxurious life.
 Due to her willful and jealous character, there were divorces and scandals.
 Because of these scandals, her reputation declined, and soon she fell to the level of R-rated comedy movies.
 But unable to forget her past glory, she took on debts that were difficult to repay and lived a luxurious life.
 In the end, she became pregnant with the child of Harald Ramond, a young Austrian actor, and was asked to abort it.
 She was extremely frustrated and, as described in her suicide note, “I prefer to take my life away and our baby’s, before I bring him with shame or killing him.
 How could you Harald, fake such great love for me and our baby when all the time you didn’t want us.
 I see no other way out for me, so goodbye and good luck to you.”

-She decided to commit suicide and invited many friends to attend the luxurious banquet she held on credit with dozens of large candles.
+She decided to commit suicide and invited many friends to attend the luxurious banquet with dozens of large candles, which she held with borrowed money.
 She took a handful of sleeping pills and slept in bed that night.
-However, he vomited in the middle of the night and was unable to breathe.
-In extreme pain, he crawled to the bathroom, stuck his face into the toilet and drowned.
+However, she vomited in the middle of the night and was unable to breathe.
+In extreme pain, she crawled to the bathroom, stuck her face into the toilet and drowned.

 Having become a corpse, she no longer looks like the screen beauty she once was, but her face is peaceful.
 She once said her best friend, Estelle Taylor, "People think I like to fight.
 I have to fight for everything.
 I’m so tired of it all.
 Ever since I was a baby I’ve been fighting."